-During standard operation, the operating conditions are indicated by colour codes at the end of reset button (A) (see the following table).
-After a fault shutdown, the indicator permanently illuminates red.
-In this condition, the visual fault cause indication can be activated (see the following chapter "Burner fault flowchart").
+During standard operation, the operating conditions are indicated by colour codes at the end of reset button A (see the following table).
+The indicator permanently illuminates red after a fault shutdown.
+In this condition, the visual fault cause indication can be activated (see the following chapter "Burner fault flow-chart").